-This is the first hackathon I am attending along with my co-founder, Ben Grubert, which is of benefit since we both complement each other in terms of skills and abilities (working well together).
-Due to this, we did have a few prior discussions on ideas before the hack'.
+This is the first hackathon I am attending along with my co-founder, Ben Grubert, which is beneficial since we both complement each other in terms of skills and abilities, working well together.
+We had prior discussions on ideas before the hackathon.

-On the day Ben gave a pitch of our idea and we then tried to recruit others onto our team, whiles doing so and talking to mentors, we found there might be a few issues with our initial idea, and we would need to refine our idea then do further research.
+On the day of the hackathon, Ben pitched our idea, and we tried to recruit additional team members.
+While doing so and talking to mentors, we encountered a few issues with our initial idea, leading us to refine it and conduct further research.

-After discussions with a few people, our final team ended up with the following members:
+After discussions with various people, our final team consisted of the following members:

 - Me (Full Stack Developer)

 - Panagiota Mitropoulou (Clinician)

 - Rishabh Rawal (Java Developer)

 Panagiota’s expertise in the inner workings of wards proved particularly valuable.

 Through extensive discussions, we decided to shift our focus to improving the first aid box by introducing “Smart” features.
 The goal was to ensure compliance with regulations and maintain fully stocked first aid boxes in case of emergencies.
 Additionally, we explored the possibility of enhancing the user experience by including a phone inside the box or incorporating pre-recorded messages for specific items.
 These additions aimed to empower individuals with little to no knowledge of first aid to assist someone in need.